VIAME/VIAME/README.md

 Windows.
 On Linux, '-j8' tells the build to run multi-threaded using 8 threads, this is useful for a faster build though if you get an error it can be difficult to see it, in which case running just 'make' might be more helpful.
-For Windows, currently VS2017 is the desired compiler, though select versions of 2015 and 2019 also work.
+For Windows, currently VS2017 is the most tested compiler, though some versions of 2019 is also known to work.

 There are several optional arguments to viame which control which plugins get built, such as those listed below.
 If a plugin is enabled that depends on another dependency